Electronic books and journals

 Print books and journals

-CSU holds a current Part VB Statutory licence which allows the University to copy and communicate print materials, provided following conditions are met and the Part VB notice displayed.
+CSU holds a current Statutory licence which allows the University to copy and communicate print materials, provided following conditions are met and the section 113P notice is displayed.

 - Print books: 10% OR 1 chapter, more if not available for purchase in a reasonable time at an ordinary commercial price